LA-IMR: Latency-Aware, Predictive In-Memory Routing and Proactive Autoscaling for Tail-Latency-Sensitive Cloud Robotics: Related work

 \subsection{In-Memory Processing and Dynamic Routing}

-Prior efforts to address tail‑latency spikes have converged on three levers—\emph{in‑memory state, dynamic off‑loading, and fine‑grained replica control}—yet none unifies them under a single, predictive model as LA‑IMR does.
-Heracles partitions cores, memory, and caches to confine interference in data centers but reacts only to coarse CPU counters and cannot forecast SLO breaches ahead of time~\cite{Lo2015Heracles}.
-FaRM and FASTER push the latency floor lower with RDMA‑backed and hybrid in‑memory KV stores, respectively, yet treat queue build‑up as an application concern rather than a first‑class control signal~\cite{Dragojevic2014FaRM, Chandramouli2018FASTER}.
-Work that couples in‑memory scheduling with \emph{dynamic placement} is closer to ours: Qin~\textit{et al.}.
-Co-locate analytics operators and data to absorb bursts~\cite{Qin2019InMemory}, Neurosurgeon splits DNN layers between mobile and cloud to shorten response paths~\cite{Kang2017Neurosurgeon}, EdgeKV proactively slops hotkeys to neighboring edges~\cite{Jeong2021EdgeKV}, and Li~\textit{et al.} redirect queued tasks once a backlog is detected~\cite{Li2022AdaptiveOffloading}.
+Prior efforts to address tail-latency spikes have focused on three key factors---in-memory state, dynamic offloading, and fine-grained replica control---yet none has unified them under a single predictive model, as LA-IMR does.
+Heracles partitions cores, memory, and caches to confine data-center interference, but it cannot forecast request-level SLO breaches in advance~\cite{Lo2015Heracles}.
+FaRM and FASTER lower the latency floor through RDMA-backed and hybrid in-memory key--value stores, respectively, but both leave queue buildup to the application layer rather than modeling it as a first-class control signal~\cite{Dragojevic2014FaRM, Chandramouli2018FASTER}.
+A closer line of work couples dynamic placement with edge--cloud inference.
+Neurosurgeon partitions DNN execution between mobile devices and the cloud to reduce response time~\cite{Kang2017Neurosurgeon}, while Jellyfish considers inference serving with end-to-end latency SLOs over dynamic edge networks~\cite{9984750}.

 LA‑IMR extends this lineage by (i) holding all routing telemetry in process memory for sub‑millisecond decisions, (ii) predicting per‑replica latency with a calibrated utilization model so replicas can be prepared to begin \textit{before} queues surge, and (iii) integrating offloading, routing, and autoscaling into one event‑driven loop.